 The amount of brands doing denim are endless, but there are few that stand out amongst the rest, including Japanese brand Edwin – the first company to create ‘stone washing’ and thus revolutionising the entire denim industry – and of course Levi’s, the original and still one of the best.
 Then there’s Gothenburg-based Nudie Jeans, a younger brand compared to other denim heavy-hitters, but with its strong ethical principles and exceptional quality, and J Brand – the leaders of the skinny silhouette.
 Discover the denim brands you need to know below.

 A.P.C. jeans have a cult following all of their own, thanks to the brand’s use of premium denim and a no-nonsense, minimalist approach to design.
 The A.P.C.
-Petit New Standard, in particular, is the must-have style to have now, with a straight mid-rise, slim leg and fitted ankle (for a similar fit but a slightly less fitted ankle, go for the Petit Standard).
-The New Standard is your classic jean, with a straight leg and mid-rise, while the Low Standard features a straight leg and higher waist.
+Petit New Standard, with a straight low-rise, slim leg and fitted ankle (for a similar fit but a slightly less fitted ankle, go for the Petit Standard).
+For women, the Tallie Jean has a lightweight feel with a low rise waist, a straight leg and a slightly cropped length they are a comfortable and flattering shape on all.